MahmoudSadek77/banking-account-system-IEEE/README.md

-# banking-account-system-IEEE
+# Banking Account System
-this is a simple banking acccount system project for IEEE
+this is a simple banking acccount system project written in python it has banking operations system like withdraw, deposit, show account balance